 XML Product Monograph Description

 Health Canada is moving into the world of Structured Product Labeling (SPL) and has begun an initiative to capture Product Monograph (PM) information in a structured Extensible Markup Language (XML) format.
 According to Health Canada guidelines, the XML PM contents should include PM documents, organization and product metadata.
 These changes will apply to human pharmaceutical, radiopharmaceutical and biologic Rx drugs.
-All Product Monographs must use the 2020 template.
+All XML Product Monographs must use the 2020 template.
 The scope include regulatory activities using electronic Common Technical Documents (eCTD) including new drug submission (NDS), supplements to NDS (SNDS) with PM format or content change and abbreviated new drug submission (ANDS) and supplements (SANDS) where reference product files are in 2016 format.

 The speakers of the webinar explained each of these requirements and formats.
-Additionally, the webinar delved into the many similarities and differences between Health Canada XML Product Monograph and FDA SPL.
+Additionally, the webinar delved into the many regulatory similarities and differences between Health Canada XML Product Monograph and FDA SPL.

-XML PM Timing & Submission
+XML Product Monograph Timing & Submission

 Next, the speakers explained the Health Canada XML PM Implementation Timeline.
 Furthermore, they discussed all guidance, delays and the detailed phased approach.
-In simplest terms, the timeline can be broken down into 4 phases:
+In simplest terms, the submission timeline can be broken down into 4 phases:

 - Phase I – “Limited” Production Submissions: By request only